 SBC, KPMG, Deutsche Bank and PwC have also chosen to expand their presence in the region, underlining the city’s emergence as a global hub.

 If you're going to visit Birmingham, make sure you stop by Digbeth to walk around the arches and meet some of the exciting new tech founders and digital creatives who have made a home there.

 31,000 technology professionals, with an average tenure of 1.6 years.

 Contract: Web Developer, Software Tester Perm: Infrastructure Engineer, Service Desk Analyst

 Flexible Working Conditions, Central Location, Culture Fit.
 Career Progression

 *The information in this site has been retrieved from sources with gender binary data.
 We acknowledge those who do not fit within this rigid framework and understand there are many more gender identities beyond the binary.

-If you are candidate considering relocating to Birmingham you are not alone.
-The increase in living costs in London continues to push technology companies and talent to look beyond the M25 to find a new home and Birmingham is well placed to capitalise.
+If you are a candidate considering relocating to Birmingham, you're not alone.
+The increase in living costs in London continues to push technology companies and talent to look beyond the M25 to find a new home, and Birmingham is well placed to capitalise.

 All prices quoted are in local currency.

 Average cost of renting a 1 bed in the city